 The idea of lead lines is that the photographer arranges these elements in the photograph to lead the viewers' eyes to the subject.
 Once you know what to look for, you'll see lead lines everywhere.

 When shooting moving objects, be they people, planes, trains, or automobiles, it is preferable to compose your image in a way that gives the object somewhere to go.
 If the object is leaving the frame, it leaves the viewer with a sense of wonder, "Where is it going?"
 If you position the elements of a photograph so that it is moving into the frame, you are telling a story.

 There's another rule here that should be mentioned.
 Since we read from left to right, it is most common to place moving objects moving from left to right.
 You can also accentuate the effect of motion by slowing down your shutter speed and widening your focal length to produce motion blurs.
-This technique is part of what is known as Bokeh.
+This technique is part of what is known as Bokeh in Photography.